-Symphysis Pubic Dysfunction (SPD) is one of the most common complaints that I see in pregnant woman.
-The symphysis pubis is the joint that connects the who halves of your pelvis, and SPD happens when that joint becomes unstable.
+Symphysis Pubic Dysfunction (SPD) is one of the most common complaints that I see in pregnant women.
+The symphysis pubis is the joint that connects the two halves of your pelvis, and SPD happens when that joint becomes unstable.
 The pain can be felt at the front of the pelvis over the pubic bone, sometimes radiating into the upper thighs.
-Or it can be felt at the lower back, or into the perineum (pelvic floor region).
+It can also be felt at the lower back, or into the perineum (pelvic floor region).

 SPD is thought to be caused by hormonal and pelvic load changes during pregnancy that lead to more relaxed ligaments and muscular weakness.
-Women can experience mild to severe pain walking, going upstairs or standing on one leg.
+Women can experience mild to severe pain walking, going upstairs or standing.
 Turning over in bed can also cause discomfort.

-Pubic symphysis dysfunction has been reported in 31.7% of pregnant woman.
+Pubic symphysis dysfunction has been reported in 31.7% of pregnant women.

 Osteopathic Treatment for SPD

-When I see a patient with SPD, I want to see the pelvis functioning as well as it can with the increased load of pregnancy.
-This can be achieved by gentle manual techniques to ensure that the joints are functioning and the muscles are not pulling at the pelvis in a way that might increase pain.
-Exercises to improve stability may also be indicated.
+Firstly, I want to see the pelvis functioning as well as it can with the increased load of pregnancy.
+This can be achieved by gentle manual techniques to ensure the joints are functioning and the muscles are not pulling at the pelvis in a way that might increase pain.
+Secondly, exercises to improve stability may also be prescribed.

-Although it is good to stay active, it is advised that certain activities such as pushing a heavy shopping trolley, lifting and twisting, and vacuuming should be avoided where possible.
-Standing on one leg, or standing or sitting for long periods should also be avoided.
+Although it is good to stay active, certain activities should be avoided where possible.
+These include pushing a heavy shopping trolley, lifting and twisting, and vacuuming.
+Standing (on one or both legs), or sitting for long periods should also be avoided.
 Some strategies to help with the pain include sitting to put on pants, taking stairs one at a time or taking the lift instead.
 Keeping knees together when getting out of a car and keeping a pillow between the legs in bed can also help.